Ijasdeen/Restaurant/README.md

 #About website
-This is the single page restaurant website which is developed by using HTML5, CSS3,Bootstrap, Javascript, Jquery as well as other frameworks.
+This is the single page restaurant website which is developed by using HTML5, CSS3,Bootstrap, Javascript, Jquery as well as other jquery plugins